 After a long debate, Asheville City Council finally allowed a dedicated food truck lot to open in March 2012.
 The lot, next to Wells Fargo Bank on Coxe, has been successful, with sometimes six or eight trucks trying to squeeze into space for just four trucks, despite prices at some trucks that are no cheaper than eating at a restaurant.
-In 2013, the Asheville Masonic Temple petitioned the city to allow it to open a second lot on Broadway Street.
-This lot opened in the fall of 2013, but at present can only handle a couple of trucks at a time.
 In 2017, the vacant lot on Haywood Street, across from U.S. Cellular Center, sometimes called The Pit of Despair was also designated at food truck lot.
 There are now more than 30 food trucks operating in Asheville.
-Food trucks often set up at different locations around town, including at the Wedge Brewery, Bywater Bar, New Belgium Brewery, on Depot Street in the Riverside Arts District and elsewhere.
+Food trucks often set up at different locations around town, including at the original Wedge Brewery, Bywater Bar, New Belgium Brewery, on Depot Street in the Riverside Arts District and elsewhere.
 Among the food trucks are ones selling Korean, Lebanese, Mexican, Venezuelan, Vietnamese, pizza, vegetarian, specialty coffee, burgers and other items.
 Trucks vary day to day, and they have to meet the same cleanliness and quality standards as regular restaurants.